 - Rolled hems take some practice so I advise you to take some time to test it up on scrap fabric of different weights so you can get the grasp of it before working on an important project such as garments, lingerie, home decor etc

 - When using lightweight fabrics, it’s best to use a bit of hair spray to stiffen the fabric a little and prevent it from slipping.
-It also helps with feeding the fabric through the rolled hem foot too and also for guiding it through while sewing.
+It also helps with feeding the fabric through the hemmer foot too and also for guiding it through while sewing.

 - Leave a long thread tail for easy seam start.
 Start your seam holding the thread tails.
-It also comes in handy when feeding the fabric through the funnel in the rolled hem foot.
+It also comes in handy when feeding the fabric through the funnel in the foot.

 - Keep a pair of tweezers on hand to help you with the feeding process.

 - Use the correct sewing needle and thread for the fabric.

 - If you normally use long stitches on your projects, for a tiny hem you’ll need to adjust to a smaller stitch length.

 - Sew slow, work in small sections and stop often to re-fold the fabric or re-feed it through the funnel.

 - Use both hands to guide the fabric through the foot: the right hand will help the fold stay in place while the left will guide the fabric through the funnel.